Skip to content

 • MCP server for natural language control

-Example workflow: restaurant reservation
+Example: restaurant reservation

-Scenario: Automate restaurant reservations for client meetings.
+Scenario - automate restaurant reservations for client meetings.

-Tallyfy task configuration:
+Tallyfy task setup:

 • Form fields collect: restaurant name, party size, date/time, special requests

-• Webhook triggers when task is assigned
+• Webhook fires when task is assigned

 1. Receives structured data from Tallyfy webhook

-2. Navigates to restaurant booking site
+2. Navigates to the booking site

-3. Fills reservation form
+3. Fills the reservation form

-4. Captures confirmation number
+4. Captures the confirmation number

-5. Returns result to Tallyfy
+5. Returns the result to Tallyfy

 Result handling:

-• Partial completion: Flagged for manual review
+• Partial completion: flagged for manual review

 Integration options